 Department of Applied Mathematics and Theoretical Physics

-Duties include developing and conducting individual and collaborative research objectives, proposals and projects.
-The role holder will be expected to plan and manage their own research and administration, with guidance if required, and to assist in the preparation of proposals and applications to external bodies.
-You must be able to communicate material of a technical nature and be able to build internal and external contacts.
-You may be asked to assist in the supervision of student projects, the development of student research skills, provide instruction or plan/deliver seminars relating to the research area.
+Duties will include developing and conducting individual and collaborative research objectives, proposals and projects in one or more of the following topics: machine learning in soft matter, constitutive modelling of viscoelastic micellar systems, arrest and flow of glasses, hydrodynamics of nonequilibrium processes, and nonequilibrium statistical physics of active and driven systems.
+The role holder will be expected to plan and manage his/her own research and administration, with guidance if required, and to possibly assist in the preparation of proposals and applications to external bodies.
+He/She must be able to communicate material of a technical nature and be able to build internal and external contacts.
+He/She may be asked to assist in the supervision of student projects, the development of student research skills, provide instruction or plan/deliver seminars relating to the research areas.

 The University of Cambridge values diversity and is committed to equality of opportunity.
 The Department would particularly welcome applications from women, since women are, and have historically been, underrepresented on our research staff.

 The University has a responsibility to ensure that all employees are eligible to live and work in the UK.